A Pause for Philosophy

 There appears to be significant body of data that the prenatal choosing at Àjàlá’s house does not explain upon a literal reading of the Creation Story.
 Ekanola (42) observes, for instance, a case of people with bodily disabilities.
 He writes: “A cripple, for instance, can never aspire to be the world’s fastest sprinter, the world’s best swimmer, or the world’s number one footballer.”
 The difficulty raised is that the creation myth portrays human bodies as fully formed before going to Àjàlá’s house to choose an Orí that is supposed to dictate how one’s entire life would play out.
 But, with the bodily challenged, the difficulties which limit life options exist before choosing a destiny.
 “Hence, it seems unacceptable to attribute at least some of the aspects of the destiny of a cripple to a prenatal choice of Ori,” Ekanola concludes (42).
 Sometimes, therefore, Ori does not have the exhaustive explanatory power that is often accorded it among Yoruba people for they insist “that the prenatal choice of Ori determines, finally, the destiny and personality of man (used generically) on earth” (Ekanola, 43).

-Much exists in the literature on just how free humans are in determining their destinies.
+Much exists in the literature on the degree of freedom humans have in influencing their destinies.
 As Ekanola pointed out, there are some key features of choosing an Ori at Àjàlá’s house.
-The individual doing the choosing does not know the content of the Ori; it is reasonable to suppose that had humans known, they would rather prefer a good Ori to a bad one.
+The individual making the choice does not know the content of the Ori; it is reasonable to suppose that if humans had known, they would have preferred a good Ori to a bad one.
 The Story presupposes humans to be moral beings capable of distinguishing between a good and a bad Ori.
 If humans were not morally capable in this way, the act of choosing loses much of its meaning.
 This raises another question.
 Considering that Olódùmarè and Àjàlá know the contents of the available Ori and do not reveal this knowledge to humans before choosing, it questions whether humans can be justly blamed (or praised) for the Ori they have chosen.
-An analogy might be the classic options that armed robbers offer on the streets of Lagos at gun-points: your money or your life?
-True, one has a choice of some sort, as one can either part with the money in one’s possession or allow the robbers to take one’s life.
-But, crucially, one is not free to choose outside of these two options.
+An analogy might be the classic options that armed robbers offer on the streets of Lagos at gun points: your money or your life.
+True, one has a choice of some sort, as one can either part with the cash in one’s possession or allow the robbers to take one’s life.
+But, crucially, one cannot choose outside these two options.
 Some of us would like to respond to the robbers’ offer this way: neither, but this is precisely the unavailable choice.
-Similarly, choosing an Ori at Àjàlá’s abode seems to limit human free will in some real ways.
+Similarly, choosing an Ori at Àjàlá’s abode limits human free will in some fundamental ways.
 Several attempts have been made to situate the Yoruba worldview in a metaphysical framework that will make sense of the various aspects.

 Works Cited